tilburgsciencehub/website/content/topics/Research-skills/templates-dynamic-content/dynamic reports/citation-management-rmarkdown.md

 {{% summary %}}

-This article discusses the process of citation management within `Rmarkdown` for academic writing, Specifically, it guides through:
+This article walks you through the process of citation management within `Rmarkdown` for academic writing, Specifically, it is a guide for:

-- Creating and linking a `BibTeX` file to streamline reference management, including manual entry examples and using the `citation()` function for R packages.
+- Creating and linking a `BibTeX` file, including manual entry examples and using the `citation()` function for R packages.
-- Dynamically inserting citations into the text, with tips on using multiple citations and excluding author names.
+- Dynamically inserting citations into the text, with tips on how to use multiple citations or exclude author names.
 - Customizing the bibliography section's location and including unreferenced items or displaying all bibliography entries.
 - Adjusting citation styles by specifying a CSL file, with an example of adopting APA style.